micmejia/bible-dump/AMPC/Mark/Mark 14.md

-And He took with Him Peter and James and John, and began to be [^d]struck with terror _and_ amazement and deeply troubled _and_ depressed.
+And He took with Him Peter and James and John, and began to be struck with terror _and_ amazement and deeply troubled _and_ depressed.